tom-nook/toulbox/posts/what-is-devsecops.md

 First, create a [personal token](https://github.com/settings/tokens) with the permissions to *delete:packages*, *read:packages*, *repo*, *write:packages* and name it **CR_PAT**.

-Once, it has been created add to your secrets for the repository by going to this link `https://github.com/<YOUR_GITHUB_USERNAME>/<YOUR_GITHUB_PROJECT>/settings/secrets/actions` for example it is `https://github.com/llcranmer/go-devsecops-pipeline/settings/secrets/actions` for this project.
+Once it has been created, add to your secrets for the repository by going to this link `https://github.com/<YOUR_GITHUB_USERNAME>/<YOUR_GITHUB_PROJECT>/settings/secrets/actions` for example, it is `https://github.com/llcranmer/go-devsecops-pipeline/settings/secrets/actions` for this project.

  Then, add the following: